AJ Designer

 How It Works

-This calculator covers five standard environmental risk-assessment equations used in toxicology and public health: probability of adverse effects, carcinogenic risk, non-carcinogenic hazard index, standard mortality ratio, and administered dose.
+This calculator covers eight standard environmental risk-assessment equations used in toxicology and public health: probability of adverse effects, carcinogenic risk, non-carcinogenic hazard index, standard mortality ratio (probability, number-based, and death-based), administered dose, and fugitive dust intake dose.
 Select the equation type, choose what to solve for, and enter your values.
+In a population of 100,000 people, 15 develop an adverse health effect.
+What is the probability?
+The EPA generally considers lifetime cancer risks above 1 × 10−4 to warrant action.
+The slope factor (SF) converts chronic daily intake into an estimated probability of developing cancer over a lifetime.
+It is expressed in units of (mg/kg/day)−1 and is specific to each chemical.

 Example Problem